ZhgChg.Li

 func defaultStyleRender(attributedString: inout NSMutableAttributedString) {

-// Setup default style to NSMutableAttributedString
+// setup default style to NSMutableAttributedString

 style?.render(attributedString: &attributedString)